ksarangmath/prolip/README.md

 File Directory
 -------------
 * ```experiment.py``` is used to interact with our tool.
-It runs all the experiments, more details are in "instructions.pdf".
+It runs all the experiments, more details are in "artifact_instructions.pdf".

 * ```boxprop.py``` contains the code for the ```PROLIP``` box analysis instructions.